craigthackerx/azure-challenge/README.md

 I would suggest using Azure DevOps or GitHub Actions, but again, this is open to interpretation for the engineer to provide a sufficient solution.

+**It is highly recomended you consider your branching and GitOps strategy, it is inadvisable to allow anything to run except a CI on a push to main, consider a merge strategy**

 Please consider least privilege and proper security controls when setting this up.
 Ensure sufficient documentation is available on your steps.

 ## Challenge 3: Cloud Engineer Task: Terraform development

-With terraform, provision an environment similar to that which follows:
+With terraform, provision an environment similar to that which follows in the CyberScot-Hw-Mvp subscription:

 ![azure-challenge](docs/img/drawio/azure-challenge.png)